YasminaElhassani/Event-driven-architecture-Kafka/README.md

 ## 2. Controller & Consumer

-We have implemented a controller responsible for publishing messages using Spring Cloud Streams.
+We have implemented a controller responsible for publishing messages using Spring Cloud Stream Function.
 On the other end, a consumer is designed to consume these messages efficiently.

 ![publier des evenements](https://github.com/YasminaElhassani/Event-driven-architecture-Kafka/assets/103280152/e77e15a0-540f-4ea6-9085-4bbf8231c3d5)